containerd/nerdctl/docs/testing/tools.md

 nerdtest.Docker // a test only run on Docker - normally used with test.Not(nerdtest.Docker)
-nerdtest.Soci // a test requires the soci snapshotter nerdtest.Rootless // a test requires Rootless (or Not(Rootless), indicating it requires Rootful) nerdtest.Build // a test requires buildkit nerdtest.CGroup // a test requires cgroup nerdtest.OnlyIPv6 // a test is meant to run solely in the ipv6 environment nerdtest.NerdctlNeedsFixing // indicates that a test cannot be run on nerdctl yet as a fix is required nerdtest.Private // see below
+nerdtest.Soci // a test requires the soci snapshotter nerdtest.Rootless // a test requires Rootless nerdtest.RootFul // a test requires Rootful nerdtest.Build // a test requires buildkit
+nerdtest.CGroup // a test requires cgroup
+nerdtest.OnlyIPv6 // a test is meant to run solely in the ipv6 environment nerdtest.OnlyKubernetes // a test is meant to run solely in the Kubernetes environment nerdtest.NerdctlNeedsFixing // indicates that a test cannot be run on nerdctl yet as a fix is required nerdtest.BrokenTest // indicates that a test needs to be fixed and has been restricted to run only in certain cases nerdtest.IsFlaky // indicates that a test will fail in a flaky way - this may be the test fault, or more likely something racy in nerdctl nerdtest.Private // see below
 ```